 How many states have laws that fully protect LGBT people from discrimination?

-In 19 states and the District of Columbia, state law protects people from discrimination based on sexual orientation and gender identity.
-These laws cover discrimination in employment, housing and public accommodations such as service in a restaurant.
-That leaves LGBT people 31 states without comprehensive civil rights protections.
+In 21 states and the District of Columbia, state law protects people from discrimination on the basis of sexual orientation and gender identity in employment, housing and public accommodations such as service in a restaurant.
+That leaves LGBT people 29 states without comprehensive civil rights protections.

 When it comes to business support for protecting LGBT people from discrimination, which of the following statements is true?

 Business leaders know that protecting every American from discrimination is good for the country, and good for the economy.
 Lesbian, gay, bisexual, and transgender adults have a combined buying power of $884 billion, and business leaders know that today’s generation of consumers prefer to shop at businesses that support gay and transgender people.
 9 out of 10 Fortune 500 companies have policies protecting LGBT workers from discrimination.
 According to recent polls, 2/3 of small business owners (66%) believe that businesses should not be able to deny gay and transgender people goods and services based on their religious beliefs.

 True or False: Violence against LGBT people is a thing of the past.